trelau/AFEM/docs/source/geometry.rst

 Geometry
 ========
-The ``Geometry`` package provides entities and tools for the creation and use of what is commonly referred to as "construction geometry" or "reference geometry" for both 2-D and 3-D domains.
+The ``geometry`` package provides entities and tools for the creation and use of what is commonly referred to as "construction geometry" or "reference geometry" for both 2-D and 3-D domains.
 This package primarily wraps a number of OpenCASCADE native types and tools in order to provide a more "Pythonic" user